VonHeikemen/lsp-zero.nvim/README.md

 # LSP Zero

 The purpose of this plugin is to bundle all the "boilerplate code" necessary to have [nvim-cmp](https://github.com/hrsh7th/nvim-cmp) (a popular autocompletion plugin) and [nvim-lspconfig](https://github.com/neovim/nvim-lspconfig) working together.
-And if you opt in, it can use [mason.nvim](https://github.com/williamboman/mason.nvim) to let you install language servers from inside neovim.

 If you have any question about a feature or configuration feel free to open a new [discussion](https://github.com/VonHeikemen/lsp-zero.nvim/discussions) in this repository.
 Or join the chat [#lsp-zero-nvim:matrix.org](https://matrix.to/#/#lsp-zero-nvim:matrix.org).

 ## Announcement

 Hello, there.
-This is the new branch for version 2 of lsp-zero.
-This new version requires Neovim v0.8 or greater.
-If you need support for Neovim v0.7 or lower use the [v1.x branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x).
+This is the development branch for version 3 of lsp-zero.

-If you are here to look at the documentation **and** you installed lsp-zero before `March 30th`, the docs you are looking for are in the [v1.x branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x).
+This version requires Neovim v0.8 or greater.
+If have Neovim v0.7.2 or lower please use the [v1.x branch](https://github.com/VonHeikemen/lsp-zero.nvim/tree/v1.x).

 ## How to get started